Mlosyakov/epam_hometask/README.md

 ├── settings.json             # All configurable parameters and settings
 └── README.md
 ~~~
+## How to run
+These scripts should be run in order, demonstrated below to successfully build the model and not return any errors:

 ## Data prep
 Running <code>data_prep.py</code> script performs the following: